-Organic crops

-Coverage is available to clients that are certified organic growers through the Canadian Food Inspection Agency for the current crop year.
+Organic crops: Coverage is available to clients that are certified organic growers through the Canadian Food Inspection Agency for the current crop year.
 In the event that certification will be completed in the same crop year, clients are eligible for organic coverage at the start of the crop year by providing a Letter of Transmittal or suitable pre-certification documents to AFSC by April 30.
 To maintain organic coverage, clients would need to provide their organic certification in the fall.
 Clients who lose organic certification must notify AFSC within five days.

 Clients cannot insure both organic and commercial crop for the same crop year.
 Example: Clients can insure either organic barley or commercial barley, but not both in the same year.

-Specialty oil canola varieties

-Coverage is available for eligible canola varieties contracted to plants for their oil profile.
+Specialty oil canola varieties: Coverage is available for eligible canola varieties contracted to plants for their oil profile.
 The insured must provide a copy of the contract to AFSC in the name of the business insuring the crop.
 If two or more businesses are insured together, the name on the contract could be one of the businesses, provided the named parties do not have any other insurance.

-A Land Report must be completed and submitted online or to a branch office once seeding is finished and no later than June 20.
+Land Report: A Land Report must be completed and submitted on-line or to a branch office once seeding is finished and no later than June 20 for most crops.
+Fall seeded crops and perennial seed crops land report must be filed by April 30.